AzzappApp/react-native-nfc-manager/README.md

 ### Miscellaneous

-- The authentification process of the mobile applications is based on tokens
+- The authentication process of the mobile applications is based on tokens
 - On IOS the main image component is based on [Nuke](https://github.com/kean/Nuke)

 ## CI/CD